antipeth/atpos-server/README.md

 cd antipethos
 ```

-copy the example and create your machine config, please replace YourHostname with your machine host name:
+copy the example and create your machine config, please replace YourWantName with your machine host name:

 ```
 # server node